KhronosGroup/glTF-Sample-Assets/Models/SunglassesKhronos/README.body.md

 After conversion, the resulting glTF was then optimized with [RapidPipeline 3D Processor](https://docs.rapidpipeline.com/docs/componentDocs/3dProcessor/3d-processor-overview) to compact the data by removing unneeded information.
 In this case no decimation was required since the model uses only 13,396 triangles.

-A variant with lossy compression was created with another run of RapidPipeline 3D Processor, applying Draco geometry compression and WEBP texture compression.
+A variant with lossy compression was created with another run of RapidPipeline 3D Processor, applying Draco geometry compression and WebP texture compression.
 This compressed the glTF from 371,212 bytes down to 63,146 bytes, a 83% reduction in size.